Axistorm1/minecraft-colorscripts/README.md

     -> Enjoy!!
 ```
 # Known bugs
 None.
-Please report any findings
+Please report any unexpected behaviour.

 # Tested on
-Ubuntu with alacritty and zsh
+Ubuntu with alacritty and zsh.

-# Disclaimer
+# Disclaimers
-Default files are Mojang's property
+Default files are Mojang's property.

-Author is not liable for any error/issue caused by the program
+Author is not liable for any error/issue caused by this program.

 # Author
 Axistorm